Virginia-iGEM/igem-wikibrick/wiki/README.md

 Our build system (will soon!) support two types of builds: A Development build and a Live build.

 In order to build both, you will need to first install [Node.js](https://nodejs.org/), then install all Node packages listed under [Build Dependencies](https://github.com/Mantissa-23/VGEM-2018/tree/master/wiki#build-dependencies).
-This can be done by entering the following command in any console with npm on its path:
+This can be done by entering the following commands in any console with npm on its path:

 `npm install -D bower gulp gulp-csso gulp-concat gulp-sourcemaps fancy-log gulp-uglify main-bower-files gulp-imagemin run-sequence igemwiki-api globby lodash bluebird`